joshdreagan/camel-spring-boot-xa/README.md

 ```

 If the file successfully processed, you will see a message in the DB.
 You can check it using the SQL command `select * from example.MESSAGES;`.
 If the file threw an exception (because it had the word "error" in it), it will be retried until the `max-delivery-attempts` is exhausted and then be placed on the `DLQ`.
 Another route will then pick it up and log it.

+## Notes

+This project contains an org.apache.activemq.artemis.jms.client.ActiveMQConnectionFactory class implementation.
+It is the patched version from JIRA issue [ARTEMIS-1255](https://issues.apache.org/jira/browse/ARTEMIS-1255).
+It will have to be included until the patch is merged into the official codebase.